Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 Kelly retired Eric Hosmer on a routine grounder to earn the save after Dodgers All-Star closer Kenley Jansen wobbled in the ninth.
 Los Angeles can sweep the best-of-five set from its NL West rival Thursday night.

-“I was trying to time the jump,” Bellinger said.
-“I think I’ve only robbed one homer in my career and this was the first one in the postseason, so that’s got to be No. 1.”
+“I just kind of turned around as fast as I could, got to the fence and saw that it was probable, so I decided to try to time up the jump, and it’s how it worked out,” Bellinger said.
+“I didn't know if it was a homer or not, but I knew I caught it.”

-Brusdar Graterol, the second Dodgers reliever after starter Clayton Kershaw, slung his glove and cap away and thrust both arms into the air to celebrate.
+Brusdar Graterol, the second Dodgers reliever after starter Clayton Kershaw, slung his glove and cap away and thrust both arms into the air to celebrate what Bellinger said was only the second homer he has robbed in his career — the first in the playoffs.

 “Certainly turned out being the difference in the game,” Padres rookie manager Jayce Tingler said.
 “Tatis squared it up pretty good.
 For him to go up and rob one there, there’s not much to say.”